 Going to Sukau along the Kinabatangan River in the east coast of Sabah, North Borneo was one of my two main back-to-the-nature domestic trips for last year.
 The first one to Tabin Wildlife Nature Reserve in Lahad Datu materialised in early May 2016 and it was an amazing trip to remember (you can read it here).
 However, the trip to Sukau that was initially planned for October had not been so smooth-going.

-Due to the clash of dates with a supposed business trip overseas, my trip to meet with the renowned wildlife in Sukau had to be postponed not just once but twice, from October to February this year and later to June.
-In the end, the overseas business trip kept being postponed with no definite date while I at long last, got the chance to pack my bags and head for Sukau for the long-awaited 3 days/2 nights short trip.
+Due to the clash of dates with a supposed business trip overseas, my trip to meet with the renowned wildlife in Sukau had to be postponed not just once but twice, from October to February this year and later to June when I eventually got the chance to pack my bags and head for Sukau for the long-awaited 3 days/2 nights short trip.

 I arrived a day early in Sandakan from Kota Kinabalu and was picked up early from the hotel the following day.
 The first stop was the Sepilok Orangutan Rehabilitation Centre and Bornean Sun Bear Conservation Centre.